CNRBanks/My-Professional-Portfolio-CNRBanks/readme.md

 ## Acceptance Criteria
 GIVEN I need to sample a potential employee's previous work

+## 1)
-## 1) WHEN I load their portfolio
+WHEN I load their portfolio

-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them <DONE?>

 ## 2)
 WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
+THEN the UI scrolls to the corresponding section <DONE?>

 ## 3)
 WHEN I click on the link to the section about their work